pombreda/dht3k/README.rst

 * IPv6 and IPv6/4 convergence
 * UPnP support
-* NAT Optimization: NATed/firewalled peers are moved to the end of the routing table faster this should improve performance for both firewalled and well connected peers.
+* NAT Optimization: NATed/firewalled peers are moved to the end of the routing table faster.
+This should improve performance for both firewalled and well connected peers.
 Also well connected nodes are returned first
 * Less latency and waiting than standard Kademlia
 * msgpack for wire protocol